sqids/sqids-clojure/README.md

 lookups.

 `sqids-clojure` wraps [`sqids-java`](https://github.com/sqids/sqids-java),
-delegating the implementations of encoding and decoding to the `sqids-java` and its version follows `sqids-java`'s major and minor versions.
+delegating most of the implementation to `sqids-java`. `sqid-clojure`'s version follows `sqids-java`'s major and minor versions.

 If you notice an issue with decoding and encoding, please refer to `sqids-java` for possible issues.